videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/pubsub.md

 title: PubSub
 ---

-- `PubSub` one of the properties of a `Meeting Class` is used for messaging purpose for an ongoing meeting
+- `PubSub` one of the properties of a [Meeting Class](../meeting-class/introduction.md) is used for messaging purpose for an ongoing meeting
-- You can make use of pubsub for messaging purpose using `meeting.purpose`
+- You can make use of pubsub for messaging purpose using `meeting.pubsub`

 <div class="sdk-api-ref-only-h4">